-Employees, volunteers, substitutes, and children must wash their hands thoroughly with soap and running water, dry, and follow personal hygiene procedures for themselves and while assisting others.
-Examples of activities when handwashing is required include, but are not limited to: before and after eating, immediately following outdoor play, after toileting, following the use of any cleaners or toxic chemicals, before and after administering medication, and during food preparation and snack distribution.
+Child care personnel and children must wash their hands thoroughly with soap and running water, dry, and follow personal hygiene procedures for themselves and while assisting others.
+Examples of activities when handwashing is required include but are not limited to: before and after eating, immediately following outdoor play, after toileting, following the use of any cleaners or toxic chemicals, before and after administering medication, and during food preparation and snack distribution.

-- A. Employees, volunteers, substitutes and children must follow the Centers for Disease Control guidelines for handwashing incorporated by reference in 65C-22.001(8)(u), F.A.C.
-Copies of the Center for Disease Control guidelines may be obtained at www.cdc.gov. - B. The use of hand sanitizers does not substitute for handwashing.
+- A. Child care personnel and children must follow the Centers for Disease Control guidelines for handwashing incorporated by reference in 65C-22.001(7)(u), F.A.C. - B. The use of hand sanitizers does not substitute for handwashing.
 However, in areas away from the facility where no running water is available, hand sanitizers may be used.
-Examples of such places are field trips, nature trails or picnic areas where running water is not readily available. - C. Employees, volunteers, and substitutes with open wounds and/or injury that inhibits handwashing, such as casts, bandages, or braces, must not prepare food. - D. Situations or times that children and staff must perform hand hygiene must be posted in all food preparation, diapering and toileting areas.
+Examples of such places are field trips, nature trails or picnic areas where running water is not readily available. - C. Child care personnel with open wounds and/or injury that inhibits handwashing, such as casts, bandages, or braces, must not prepare food. - D. Situations or times that children, child care personnel, and/or volunteers must perform hand hygiene must be posted in all food preparation, diapering, and toileting areas.